What causes pica during pregnancy?

 How can natural therapy help with pica during pregnancy?

 Once your iron levels are being monitored, consider using chewing gum as an alternative to your cravings, and make an appointment to visit us.
-Acupuncture and TCM can be very valuable in treating pica, as can talking with one of our nutritionists about diet modification.
+Acupuncture and TCM can be very valuable in treating pica, as can talking with one of our naturopathic doctors.

 Contact us for a FREE consultation on how natural therapy can help you with pica during pregnancy.